Emergent Energy

-Deep local knowledge across PECO, PPL, and FirstEnergy territories — from Act 129 compliance to Tier II REC monetization.
+Deep local knowledge across PECO, PPL, and FirstEnergy territories — from utility rebate programs to Tier II REC monetization.
 We don't just monitor; we optimize and generate revenue.

 PA AEPS Compliance Requirements